peco/peco/README.md

 The RegExp filter allows you to use any valid regular expression to match lines

 The Fuzzy filter allows you to find matches using partial patterns.
 For example, when searching for `ALongString`, you can enable the Fuzzy filter and search `ALS` to find it.
 The Fuzzy filter uses smart case search like the SmartCase filter.
-The Fuzzy filter is not enabled by default, but can be enabled using option `--enable-fuzzy`.
+The Fuzzy filter is not enabled by default, but can be enabled using option `--fuzzy-filter`.

 ![Executed `ps aux | peco`, then typed `google`, which matches the Chrome.app under IgnoreCase filter type.
 When you change it to Regexp filter, this is no longer the case.
 But you can type `(?i)google` instead to toggle case-insensitive mode](http://peco.github.io/images/peco-demo-matcher.gif)